 - Member of Washington State Forestry Resources Planning and Adaptation Work Group (in support of 2007 Washington Climate Change Challenge, established under Executive Order 07-02)

-- Repeatedly recognized by The Best Lawyers in America© in the field of Land Use and Zoning Law, most recently in 2020
+- Repeatedly recognized by The Best Lawyers in America© in the field of Land Use & Zoning Law, most recently for 2021.

 - Before practicing law, Ann worked for the Washington State Convention & Trade Center, and during a four-year leave from private practice served as General Counsel to Forterra, a regional NGO engaged in conservation and community-building.